Dwayne Goodrich

-Dwayne Lewis Goodrich (born May 29, 1978) is a former American football cornerback in the National Football League for the Dallas Cowboys.
-He played college football at the University of Tennessee.
+Dwayne Lewis Goodrich (born May 29, 1978) is an American former professional football player who was a cornerback for the Dallas Cowboys of the National Football League (NFL).
+He played college football for the Tennessee Volunteers.

-Early years
+Early life

 Goodrich attended Harold L. Richards High School in Oak Lawn, Illinois.
 Under head coach Gary Korhonen, he played on offense as a tailback and on defense as a defensive back for the football team.
 He also practiced track, competing in the 100 and 200 metres.

 As a senior, he had 41 tackles, six interceptions, 18 passes defensed and 61 carries for 563 yards.
 He helped his team win 22 out of his last 25 games, receiving Parade All-America, USA Today All-America and Prep Football Report National Defensive Player of the Year honors.

 College career

 Goodrich accepted a football scholarship from the University of Tennessee, to play under head coach Phillip Fulmer.
 He played for the Volunteers from 1996 to 1999 and was a three-year starter.
 He was a backup cornerback as a true freshman, making 17 tackles, 2 interceptions and 4 fumble recoveries (led the team).

 As a sophomore, he started 10 out of 12 games, tallying 45 tackles (seventh on the team), 4 interceptions (second on the team), 6 passes defensed and 2 fumble recoveries.

 As a junior, he registered 41 tackles (2 for loss), 3 interceptions (second on the team) and 10 passes defensed (led the team).
 He became noteworthy after the 1999 Fiesta Bowl against the Florida State Seminoles.
 He was assigned to cover Florida State wide receiver Peter Warrick.
 In the second quarter of the game, Goodrich intercepted a pass and returned it 54 yards for a touchdown.
 The play helped Tennessee win the game by a score of 23–16 and the national championship.
 Goodrich was the defensive MVP of the game.

 As a senior in 1999, he was named one of the team captains.
 He suffered a back injury before the start of the season, which would limit his play going forward.
 He posted 34 tackles (one for loss), 3 interceptions (tied for second on the team), 6 passes defensed and one forced fumble.
 He was suspended for violating team rules for the fourth game against Auburn University.
 He received second-team All-SEC honors.

 He also practiced track & field as a freshman and sophomore, recording times of 10.5 seconds in the 100 metres and 21.7 seconds in the 200 metres.